22 March 2022

 What about children who are immunocompromised?

+It’s always important to take precautions to prevent the spread of infections for immunocompromised children (including basic hand and respiratory hygiene practices, and social distancing).
+Having vaccinated carers and other close contacts is also essential.
 If you have concerns about your child, we recommend discussing their current level of immunosuppression with their specialist to form the best plan for your child.

 What about the multi-inflammatory syndrome?